Automation - How to use triggers

 This time, we pick a template under the field "Pick a post template".

-We can now use this trigger to automatically create a new draft every time a blog post is published.
+You can now use this trigger to automatically create a new draft every time a blog post is published.

 For instance, we could use Zapier to listen to an RSS feed and automatically create a draft when a new blog post is live.